cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/spec-relationships.md

 ## Fundamental Built-in Relationships

-There are three fundamental relationships defined by Cloudify, which underlie all other relationship types, including those defined in plugins or blueprint authors.
+There are three fundamental relationships defined by {{< param product_name >}}, which underlie all other relationship types, including those defined in plugins or blueprint authors.
 The base/root relationship type is `cloudify.relationships.depends_on`, which indicates processing order to the built-in workflows.
 All relationships, even custom relationships, must ultimately derive from the depends_on relationship.
 Derived from this relationship are `cloudify.relationships.connected_to`, and `cloudify.relationships.contained_in`.

 ![Basic Relationships](/images/blueprint/basic_rels.png)